Formica rufa

-Formica rufa, also known as the red wood ant, southern wood ant, or horse ant, is a boreal member of the Formica rufa group of ants, and is the type species for that group, being described already by Linnaeus.
-It is native to Eurasia, with a recorded distribution stretching from the middle of Scandinavia to the northern Iberia and Anatolia, and from Great Britain to Lake Baikal, with unconfirmed reportings of it also to the Russian Far East.
-There are claims that it can be found in North America, but this is not confirmed in specialised literature, and no recent publication where North American wood ants are listed mentions it as present, while records from North America are all listed as dubious or unconfirmed in a record compilation.
-The workers' heads and thoraces are colored red and the abdomen brownish-black, usually with dark patches on the head and promensonotum, although some individuals may be more uniform reddish and even have some red on the part of the gaster facing the body.
-In order to separate them from closely related species, specimens needs to be inspected under magnification, where difference in hairiness is among the telling characteristics, with Formica rufa being hairier than for example Formica polyctena but less hairy than Formica lugubris.
+Formica rufa, also known as the red wood ant, southern wood ant, or horse ant, is a boreal member of the Formica rufa group of ants, and is the type species for that group, being described by Linnaeus.
+It is native to Eurasia, with a recorded distribution stretching from the middle of Scandinavia to northern Iberia and Anatolia, and from Great Britain to Lake Baikal, with unconfirmed reports of it in the Russian Far East.
+There are claims that it can be found in North America, but this is not confirmed in specialised literature: no recent publication where North American wood ants are listed mentions it as present and records from North America are listed as dubious or unconfirmed in a record compilation.
+The workers' heads and thoraces are colored red and the abdomen brownish-black, usually with dark patches on the head and promesonotum, although some individuals may be more uniformly reddish and even have some red on the part of the gaster facing the body.
+In order to separate them from closely related species, specimens needs to be inspected under magnification, where difference in hairiness is among the telling characteristics, with Formica rufa being hairier than, for example, Formica polyctena but less hairy than Formica lugubris.
 Workers are polymorphic, measuring 4.5–9 mm in length.
-They have large mandibles, and like many other ant species, they are able to spray formic acid from their abdomens as a defence.
-Formic acid was first extracted in 1671 by the English naturalist John Ray by distilling a large number of crushed ants of this species.
+They have large mandibles and, like many other ant species, are able to spray formic acid from their abdomens as a defence.
+Formic acid was first extracted in 1671 by the English naturalist John Ray, by distilling a large number of crushed ants of this species.
 Adult wood ants primarily feed on honeydew from aphids.
 Some F. rufa colonies are large networks of connected nests with multiple queens, while others have a single queen.